mpostol/ASMD/.github/ISSUE_TEMPLATE/MakeRelease.md

 - [ ] Draft a new release
 - [ ] Update version information
 - [ ] Update ReleaseNotes.md and print it to .html using VC
-- [ ] Build the Release Configuration of the solution and perform functional tests
+- [ ] Build the Release Configuration of the solution
+- [ ] rename the folder name Release to UA.ModelDesigner
+- [ ] rename the CAS.UA.ModelDesigner.exe to OOI.UA.ModelDesigner.exe  - it is necessary as long as the license container and editor will be fixed
 - [ ] Create the installation package and publish in on the Release page
+- [ ] perform functional tests
 - [ ] Update the Release page
 - [ ] Publish the release
 - [ ] Close this issue and the parent milestone